SNBeast/CTRPF-AR-CHEAT-CODES/README.md

 1. Download `Luma3DS 9.1 - Plugin loader.zip` & `ActionReplay.zip`, and insert the 3DS's SD into the PC.

-- `ActionReplay.zip` is in this repository or you can download from [here](http://gbatemp.net/threads/ctrpluginframework-blank-plugin.487729/). `Luma3DS 9.1 - Plugin loader.zip` is in this repository and not in the above post (which still has an outdated build not compatible with newer System Menus).
+- `ActionReplay.zip` and `Luma3DS 9.1 - Plugin loader.zip` are in this repository.
+Use these ones and not the ones in the CTRPF Blank Plugins GBATemp post (which still has an outdated Luma build not compatible with System Menus 11.8+).

 2. Make sure you already installed the latest `Boot9strap` and `Luma CFW` and have a firmware of 11.4 or higher.
 3. Rename any existing `boot.firm` in the root of your SD card to `boot.firm.bak` in case you want to go back, then drag the `boot.firm` from `Luma3DS 9.1 - Plugin loader.zip` into the root of your SD card